Ride Aroostook Needs Volunteers

 We have chosen July 11 and July 12 for the 2015 Ride and we hope to stick with this date for the long term.
 If you plan on coming keep in mind that the Maine Potato Blossom Festival is the following week-end so why not make Ride Aroostook your summer destination and take the opportunity to celebrate this great cultural tradition here in the County.

 Let’s Ride Aroostook!
 The Premier Cycling event in the Crown of Maine, Aroostook County!
-This two-day cycling tour to benefit Camp Adventure for children with diabetes, showcases the understated beauty of Aroostook County and the excellent hospitality for which the “County” is famous, as well as great views and little traffic.
+This two-day cycling tour to benefit Camp Adventure for children with diabetes showcases the understated beauty of Aroostook County and the excellent hospitality for which the “County” is famous, as well as great views and little traffic.

-Designed like a four-leaf clover, each day is split into two rides (from ~25-35 miles apiece) with full SAG support, rest areas, first aid, and mechanical services.
+Designed like a four-leaf clover, each day’s ride is split into two loops (about 25-35 miles apiece) with full SAG support, rest areas, first aid, and mechanical services.
 We will be featuring a Century Ride as well as Family Friendly Rides along with our traditional routes over the two days of cycling.
 Whether it is North, South, East, or West- one loop or all four, this is one adventure you’ll want to experience!